 The English word rogation is from the Latin word rogare, which means to ask.
-For many centuries, the Rogation Days were synonymous with fasting and abstinence, and congregations used to walk around the outskirts of their ministry areas, blessing, chanting, or even reciting a Litany of the Saints.
+For many centuries, the Rogation Days were synonymous with fasting and abstinence, and congregations used to walk around the outskirts of their Ministry Areas, blessing, chanting, or even reciting a Litany of the Saints.

 We ask for God’s mercy on all that He created, so that there is enough food for everyone.
-It’s a time when we remember how dependent we are on the people that produce our food, and that each and every one of us, has a responsibility to protect this environment.
+It’s a time when we remember how dependent we are on the people that produce and distribute our food, and that each and every one of us, has a responsibility to protect this environment.

 God has given us the responsibility to care for this planet.
 He created it, so that it can sustain life.